Kamulali/MAISTEP/README.md

 ## Features

 - **Preprocessing and Transformation**: Transformations such as logarithmic scaling and filtering on astrophysical data.
-- **Ensemble Modeling**: Use of ensemble regressors (e.g., Extra Trees, XGBoost) to train models on stellar features.
+- **Ensemble Modeling**: Use of various regressors (e.g., Extra Trees, XGBoost) to train models on stellar features.
 - **Cross-Validation**: K-Fold cross-validation for model evaluation.
 - **Uncertainty Estimation**: Generate noisy data to provide predictions with uncertainty.
 - **Prediction for Real Data**: Load real observational data, make predictions, and calculate statistical metrics.